 If the fungus enters through burns or cuts, it could lead to localised infection; however, if it goes through the sinus or enters the bloodstream, it can lead to a fatal situation.
 According to some doctors, this fungal infection could be triggered by the unsupervised and/ or excessive steroids that are given during the treatment of the COVID.
 These steroids suppress the immune system and may increase the risk of Black Fungus in human.
 In addition to this, the infection could occur by ‘’mold-tainted oxygen pipes and humidifiers.

-According to some doctors, Black Fungus infection can occur when medicines for COVID treatment were administered without bringing the sugar levels to control.
+According to some doctors, this infection can occur when medicines for COVID treatment were administered without bringing the sugar levels to control.
 And it could also be due to unhygienic and unclean post-COVID conditions of patients.

 The infection is dominant in people who have recovered or recovering from COVID.
 People who have compromised immune system that may, among other things, include transplant patients and people on long term steroid medication are more at the risk of Black Fungus infection.
 COVID patients with diabetes are at higher risk of the disease as the use of steroids during the treatment can increase the sugar level.